 The lassos are very easy to make by first melting chocolate chips in the microwave.
 (Of course, if you are more old school than I am, you’re welcome to melt the chocolate chips in a double boiler instead.)

 Then pipe the melted chocolate onto parchment paper with a pastry bag or freezer bag that has a hole cut in the corner.
-Draw simple lasso shapes (basically a loopy 6), and let them solidify in the refrigerator for at least 10 minutes.
+Draw simple lasso shapes (basically a loopy 6).
+Then let them solidify in the refrigerator for at least 10 minutes.

 These delicate moon cookies have a slight crunch to them and a nutty edge by way of the almond flour.
 The chocolate completes the experience perfectly.
 Not overly sugary, they have just a kiss of sweetness.